-1. Permissive uses are per the R-T zone, EXCEPT secondary dwelling units are permitted as defined in this document.
+Permissive uses are per the R-T zone, EXCEPT secondary dwelling units are permitted as defined in this document.
+Single-family houses shall be as regulated in the SU-2/SF Zone.

 - 1. Walls, fences, and retaining walls taller than 3 feet in height are not permitted in the front yard setback. - 2.
 A carport within the front yard setback is not permitted.